NamCyan/optimizer-survey/README.md

 # Optimizer Survey

 ## Abstract
-This work makes a survey about optimization algorithms in Deep learning based on Gradient descent.
-We conduct various tasks such as Image classification, Text classification and Image generation using 9 optimization algorithms.
-The results show that The Adam-based methods are often the leading methods of learning effectiveness (QHAdam, AdamW, Demon Adam).
+This study investigates optimization algorithms in Deep Learning, focusing on Gradient Descent.
+We explore different tasks, including Image and Text classification, as well as Image generation, employing 9 distinct optimization algorithms.
+The findings indicate that Adam-based techniques, such as QHAdam, AdamW, and Demon Adam, frequently outperform other methods in terms of learning effectiveness.

+## Experiment
+### Image classification